graphql/graphql.github.io/site/blog/20160502-rest-api-graphql-wrapper.md

 ## A server-side REST wrapper

-The client-side REST API wrapper demonstrated above should help you get up and running quickly so that you can prove out a Relay version of your app, or part of your app.
-A good next step is to move the schema from the client side to the server side to eliminate certain classes of network latency problems and to give you more power to cache responses.
+The client-side REST API wrapper demonstrated above should help you get up and running quickly so that you can try out a Relay version of your app (or part of your app).

+However, as we mentioned before, this architecture features some inherent performance flaws because of how GraphQL is still calling your underlying REST API which can be very network intensive.
+A good next step is to move the schema from the client side to the server side to minimize latency on the network and to give you more power to cache responses.

 Take the next 10 minutes to watch me build a server side version of the GraphQL wrapper above using Node and Express.